activeloopai/deeplake/docs/source/Compressions.rst

     Structure of chunk-wise compressed tensor.

 .. note::
-    See :meth:`hub.read` to learn how to read data from files and populate these tensors.
+    See :meth:`deeplake.read` to learn how to read data from files and populate these tensors.